adrianlois/PS-ActiveDirectory-AzureAD-O365/21.ADObjects-ExportAll/README.md

 ## Set-FQDNToCsv.ps1

-If we already have a file exported in csv format and we want to add a new field we can use this script.
+Use this script as an example to add a new column to an existing csv file.

 ## Get-AddFQDN-ADComputers.ps1

 Export all Active Directory equipment type objects.
+Use this script as an example to replace a column and its values in all objects, finally export everything to a single csv file.

-For NON WINDOWS computers that do not have value set in the attribute "DNSHostName" we concatenate the fields Name, Domain and DistinguishedName to create it completely (FQDN) and then create a new csv file the DNSHostName field for all computers objects.
+For NON WINDOWS computers that do not have value set in the attribute "DNSHostName" we concatenate the fields Name, Domain and DistinguishedName to create it completely (FQDN) and then create a new csv file and replace the DNSHostName attribute with the concatenated FQDN field for all computers objects.